ICTU/gros-visualization-ui/README.md

   [GitHub](https://github.com/ICTU/gros-visualization-ui).
 - [Travis](https://travis-ci.org/ICTU/gros-visualization-ui) is used to run
   unit tests.
 - You can perform local tests using `npm test`.
+This requires the source code repository for the test suite and installing the development dependencies, using `npm install` in the cloned repository directory.
 - We publish releases to [npm](https://www.npmjs.com/package/@gros/visualization-ui).